Intangible value in business operations

 Enterprises use intangible investments to boost their success in the markets.
 Even though physical products and their production remain important, intangibility and non-material matters are also becoming increasingly important in the properties of physical products.
 The economy is more and more a matter of intangibility, such as services, research and development and brands.

-The public sector in Finland contributes to the building of intangible capital for enterprises by supporting their R&D projects.
+The public sector in Finland contributes to the building of intangible capital for enterprises by supporting their research and development projects (R&D).
 However, R&D activities account for less than half of companies' intangible capital.

 Intangible value creation is a national success factor.
 The central question is how to create expertise-based growth and how to create as much as possible of the value of products and services in Finland or through measures directed from Finland.